Holistic nursing: Holistic communication

-Building a Therapeutic Environment
+Building a therapeutic environment

 Holistic nursing focuses on creating not only a therapeutic relationship with patients but also on creating a therapeutic environment for patients.
 Several of the therapies included in holistic nursing rely on therapeutic environments to be successful and effective.
 A therapeutic environment empowers patients to connect with the holistic nurse and with themselves introspectively.

 Depending on the environment of where the patient is holistic approach may be different and knowing this will help nurses to achieve better in holistic nursing.
 For patients with illness, trauma and surgery increasing sleep will benefit in recovery, blood pressure, pain relief and emotional wellbeing.
-As in hospital there are many disturbances which can effect in patients’ quality of sleep and due to this the patients are lacking in aid for healing, recovery and emotional wellbeing.
-Nurse being able note or take care of patient’s sleep will determine how closely they are approaching to holistic nursing.
-Depending on disease some the treatment may differ and may need further check-ups or program for patients to do.
-For example, there are higher chance for women to get cardiovascular disease but there is less number of enrollment for cardiac rehabilitation program compared to men.
+As in hospital there are many disturbances which can effect patients’ quality of sleep and due to this the patients are lacking in aid for healing, recovery and emotional wellbeing.
+Nurse being able note or take care of patient's sleep will determine how closely they are approaching to holistic nursing.
+Depending on disease some of the treatment may differ and may need further check-ups or programs for patients.
+For example, there are higher chances for women to experience cardiovascular disease but there are fewer enrollments for cardiac rehabilitation programs compared to men.
 This was due to the environment of hospital not being able to support females in completing the CR programs.
-Some examples are physicians are less likely refer CR programs to women and patient’s thought against safety of the program.
-In situation like this from the knowledge and education that was done from holistic nursing the nurses will be able to approach the patient as they can relate to what the patient is going thought which gives more comfort and safety to patients in doing the programs.
+Some examples are physicians are less likely to refer CR programs to women and patient's thought against safety of the program.
+In situation like this from the knowledge and education that comes from holistic nursing the nurses will be able to approach the patient as they can relate to what the patient is going through which gives more comfort and safety to patients in doing the programs.